vosechu/keighty.github.io/_posts/2013-06-29-no-indexhtml-no-cry.md

 Following along with [Rails tutorial](http://www.amazon.com/Ruby-Rails-Tutorial-Addison-Wesley-Professional/dp/0321832051) by Michael Hartl, I built a sample app with a simple database, linking users to microposts in a twitter-like manner.
 Everything worked well locally, but when it came time to deploy on heroku, I ran across some interesting stumbling blocks:

 ###Rails 4 does not come with a default index.html
-There I was, gleefully watching the slug compile on heroku (after several abortive attempts before I realized I had not moved the sqlite3 gem into the development environment -- heroku doesn't like that at all).
+There I was, gleefully watching the slug compile on heroku (after several abortive attempts I realized I had not moved the sqlite3 gem into the development environment -- heroku doesn't like that).
 All seemed fine, I typed
 {% highlight java%}
 $ heroku open
 {% endhighlight %}